1. Home

 • What is MIS?

-What is CNC and CNC’s full form in the share market?
+What is CNC and CNC full form in share market?

-CNC means ‘Cash and Carry.’
-It is the product code used to buy or sell shares on a delivery basis in the equity segment.
-When an investor purchases shares using the Cash and Carry option, the shares will be transferred to the investor’s Demat account on a Trading + 1-day basis.
+CNC means ‘Cash and Carry’.
+It is product code used for purchasing or selling shares on a delivery basis in the equity segment.
+When an investor purchases shares using the Cash and Carry option, the shares will be transferred to the investor’s Demat account on a Trading +2 days basis.
 The cash and carry option is ideal for investors who wish to purchase shares of a company for the long term or even hold it for a few days.

 What is the margin available in CNC orders?

-As evident from the term CNC or ‘Cash and Carry’ when using this type of order, investors can purchase shares only for that amount of limit that is available in their trading account in credit and cannot avail of any leverage.
-So, for example, if an investor has a fund of Rs.
-10,000 available in his trading account, he can purchase shares worth Rs.
+As evident from the term CNC or ‘Cash and Carry’ when using this type of order, investors can purchase shares only for that amount of limit that his available in his trading account in credit and cannot avail any leverage.
+For example, if an investor has a fund of Rs.
+10,000 available in his trading account he can purchase shares worth Rs.
 10,000.

-Shares purchased under the Cash and Carry order can also be sold on the same day.
-In this case, the investor would be charged only intraday brokerage on his buy and sell transaction.
+Shares thus purchased under Cash and Carry order can also be sold on the same day.
+In this case the investor would be charged only intraday brokerage on his buy and sell transaction.
 However, an investor cannot use the Cash and Carry order for short-selling.
-An investor can sell shares using a Cash and Carry order only if the shares are available in the Demat account.
+An investor will be able to sell shares using a Cash and Carry order only if the shares are available in his demat account.

 Let’s understand this with the help of the below example:

-If an investor sells 100 shares of TCS using a Cash and Carry order, he will be able to buy back only 80 shares of TCS on the same day, as 20% of the sale credit will be blocked.
-However, in case the investor has additional funds or margin in his account, he has the option to buy back the entire 100 shares.
+If an investor sells 100 shares of TCS using a Cash and Carry order he will be able to buy back only 80 shares of TCS on the same day as 20% of the sale credit will be blocked.
+In case the investor has additional funds or margin in his account he has the option to buy back the entire 100 shares.

 What is MIS?

 MIS is an abbreviation used for Margin Intraday Square Off (MIS).
-It is a product code used for Intraday trading in equity and commodities.
-All trades placed under the MIS code are automatically squared at a fixed time (usually at 3:15 pm).
+It is a product code used for Intraday trading in equity and commodity trading.
+All trades placed under the MIS code are automatically squared at fixed time (usually at 3:15 pm).

-Shares purchased under MIS order cannot be carried forward for trade to the next day.
-For example, if a person buys 1000 shares of XYZ company using MIS code, he must sell it on the same day before 3:15 pm.
-Otherwise, his position will get squared off automatically, irrespective of whether the trade is profitable.
-Similarly, if a person short-sells 1000 shares of XYZ company using MIS code, he must repurchase the shares on the same day before 3:15 pm, failing which the position will get squared off automatically.
+Shares thus purchased under MIS order cannot be carried forward for trade to next day.
+For example, if a person purchases 1000 shares of XYZ company using MIS code, he has to sell it on the same day before 3.15 PM otherwise his position will get squared off automatically irrespective of whether the trade is profitable or not.
+Similarly, if a person short-sells 1000 shares of XYZ company using MIS code, he has to buy the same on the same day before 3.15 PM failing which the position will get squared off automatically.

 What is NRML?

-NRML, or the Normal Margin, is a product code used to carry forward trades of futures and options.
-For example, if a person wants to buy Nifty futures and sell in after a few days, he can do so by choosing the product type as NRML.
+NRML or the Normal Margin is a product code used to carry forward trades of futures and options.
+For example, if a person wants to buy Nifty futures and sell in after a few days he can do so by choosing product type as NRML.

 Key takeaways